 "This litigation was necessitated by Rachel's impending move to Memphis, Tennessee.
 In Memphis the children have no home, school or community record.
 The children have never lived in Memphis, Tennessee.
 The children have no extended family in Memphis, Tennessee.
 The children will be required to attend a new church.
 The children will be enrolled in new private schools in Memphis, Tennessee.
-The children have never been involved in social or sporting activities in Memphis, Tennessee.
+The children have never been involved in social or sporting activities in Me Indeed, in the post trial proceedings the court stated: "I based the entire judgment on the fact that Rachel and Dan and their family were moving to Memphis."
+(T. 672).